-PEAKS is an acronym for Personalized Education for the Acquisition of Knowledge and Skills®
+PEAKS is an acronym for Personalized Education for the Acquisition of Knowledge and Skills®, a cornerstone of the Cardigan academic program.
+PEAKS helps each student become a better, more efficient learner and self-advocate.

-Guided self-development is the cornerstone of the department, and its focus lies in helping each student become a reflective, efficient learner and self-advocate from a holistic perspective (mind, brain, wellness, and education) no matter his skill level.
-In particular, the PEAKS Department is responsible for a progression of courses taken by students each year.
-The courses are geared to helping students understand the interrelated factors that impact learning and wellness, with a particular focus on applying this information to the discovery of how they learn best.
+Through guided self-development, we teach the boys to be better learners while focusing on a holistic perspective that includes mind, brain, wellness, and education.
+The PEAKS Department is responsible for a progression of courses taken by students each year.
+The courses are geared to helping each student understand the interrelated factors that impact learning and wellness, with a particular focus on applying this information to the discovery of how he learns best.
 In these unique PEAKS classes, students identify their individual strengths and challenges, and they learn to advocate for themselves.

 Watch: Coaches & Students Explain PEAKS